AckerlyXu/heima/articles/app-service-web/app-service-web-get-started-python.md

 ms.author: v-dazen
 ms.custom: mvc
 ---
-# Create a Python Web App in Azure
+# Create a Python web app in Azure

 [Azure Web Apps](/app-service-web/app-service-web-overview) provides a highly scalable, self-patching web hosting service.
 This quickstart walks through how to develop and deploy a Python app to Azure Web Apps.
 You create the web app using the [Azure CLI](https://docs.microsoft.com/cli/azure/get-started-with-azure-cli), and you use Git to deploy sample Python code to the web app.